 • Do not put objects or your pets on or in front of the dashboard or steering wheel pad that houses the airbag system.
 They might restrict inflation or cause death or serious injury as they are projected rearward by the force of deploying airbags.
 Likewise, the driver and front passenger should not hold things in their arms or on their knees.

-Do not modify or remove any wiring.
-Do not modify, remove, strike or open any components, such as the steering wheel pad, steering wheel, column cover, front passenger airbag cover, front passenger airbag or airbag sensor assembly.
-Doing any of these may cause sudden SRS airbag inflation or disable the system, which could result in death or serious injury.
+• Do not modify or remove any wiring.
+Do not modify, remove, strike or open any components such as the steering wheel pad, steering wheel, column cover, front passenger airbag cover, front passenger airbag or airbag sensor assembly.
+Doing so may cause sudden SRS airbag inflation or disable the system, which could result in death or serious injury.

 Failure to follow these instructions can result in death or serious injury.
+Consult your Toyota dealer about any repairs and modifications.